 To further boost your resilience, we all have rituals throughout our day.
 The main ones are “Getting ready for work”, “travelling to work”, “having lunch”, “travelling back home” and “winding down” rituals.
 It is important to channel positive psychology in your rituals to have a more positive mindset.
 Positive psychology can be in the form of music, singing, playing a musical instrument, photos, videos, a book, your diary, dancing, and whatever else allows your mind to escape to a positive place and saturates you with positive emotions.
 And remember these moments in highly charged situations to get you back to a positive state.
 As Eric Idle from Monty Python’s Life of Brian sings, “Always look on the bright side of life.”

-Russell Ackoff, who was a top thought leader and systems thinker, sums up a system very effectively, “A system is a whole that is defined by its function in a larger system of which it is a part.
-Its properties derive out of the interaction of its parts and not the action of parts taken separately.
-Therefore, the system is never the sum of its parts, it is the product of their interactions.”
-With this in mind, giving importance and engaging in all four of the blogs in my [email protected] Series, and treating them as a system, will enhance and improve your performance.
+Russell Ackoff, who was a top thought leader and systems thinker, sums up a system very effectively, “The system is never the sum of its parts, it is the product of their interactions.”
+With this in mind, giving importance and engaging in all four of the blogs in my Performance@Work Series (Why Sleep Matters, Reasons to Exercise, and Nutrients Your Body Needs), and treating them as a system, will enhance and improve your performance.
 And improve your health and wellbeing for years to come.